 The parties understand that as an agency of the federal government, TVA and its contractors must operate within the limits of its legal authority and must comply with any applicable laws and regulations governing work performed for TVA, including those on security and unescorted nuclear plant access.
 The parties signatory to this agreement also recognize their obligations under applicable federal laws and regulations and TVA and contractor policy to mutually support an effective program to achieve affirmative action goals.
 The contractor's participation in the LIUNA Training Funds provides a means to jointly promote a meaningful affirmative action program when selecting those to be trained.
-All LIUNA representatives, including business, will cooperate with TVA and the contractor organizations which use laborers from LIUNA's local unions.
+All LIUNA representatives, including business, will cooperate with TVA and the contractors to assist in meeting affirmative action goals as set in the affirmative action plans developed by TVA for contractor organizations which use laborers from LIUNA's local unions.
 TVA will inform the Council and the contractors of the affirmative actions goals.
 LIUNA, through the Council, will report to Labor Relations the steps that it is taking to accomplish those goals.
 The contractors will inform TVA and the Council of progress made toward achieving those goals.
 The LIUNA agree that they will comply with all applicable laws and regulations regarding training programs, including those that may be related to equal employment opportunity.